What Is Residual Interest?

 How residual interest works

-The simplest way to avoid residual interest is to pay off your credit card balance in full and on time every month.
-You can leverage tools such as alerts or automatic payments to help ensure you never miss a due date.
+The most effective way to avoid residual interest is to pay your credit card balance in full and on time each month.
+Setting up payment alerts or automatic payments may help you stay consistent.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.